 Hornet nests are built from a paper-like material that is derived from the hornet’s saliva and wood fibers.
-They can be observed physically scraping away thin layers of wood from old logs, fences and buildings.
-Nests are started by the queen, and expanded on by workers.
+They can be observed physically scraping away thin layers of wood from old logs, fences, and buildings.
+Nests are started by the queen and are expanded on by workers.

 Hornets typically have a one-year life cycle.
 In early spring, the fertilized females (from the previous generation of hornets) who survived overwintering, will emerge to become new queen hornets, upon finding a new lest location (typically near her overwinter location), she will start building her new nest and lay her fertilized eggs in the individual cells within the nest.

 Once the eggs hatch to larvae, she focused on caring for them, and expanding the nest until they pupate (cocoon) and mature into adult infertile female hornets.
 This first generation of hornets will fill the role of worker, committed to expanding the nest, searching for food and caring for the queen and her young.
 The queen returns her focus to egg laying and building her colony.